e2b-dev/e2b-cookbook/examples/anthropic-managed-agents/python/README.md

 ```

 It starts a FastAPI server at `/webhook` and prints a public HTTPS URL.
 In the Anthropic Console,
 create a webhook endpoint with that URL and subscribe it to `session.status_run_started`.
-Copy the
+The server
+can start without `ANTHROPIC_WEBHOOK_SIGNING_KEY` so you can get the URL first.
+Copy the generated
-generated `whsec_...` signing key into `ANTHROPIC_WEBHOOK_SIGNING_KEY`, then restart the webhook
+`whsec_...` signing key into `ANTHROPIC_WEBHOOK_SIGNING_KEY`, then restart the webhook server so it
-server so it can verify deliveries.
+can verify deliveries.

 When Anthropic delivers `session.status_run_started`, E2B auto-resumes the sandbox if it was paused.
 The webhook handler verifies the signature, starts `EnvironmentWorker.run()` if it is not already